 With less than 1% of native prairie remaining in Minnesota, conservation and management of grassland habitats is a priority for DNR, USFWS, TNC, and private landowners.
 This proposal addresses the widespread and persistent threat of woody vegetation encroaching on prairie and grassland habitats.
 Because repeated treatments will likely be required over 2-3 years to kill woody plants, this study will require 5 years (2011-2015) to complete.
-We will request a similar level of funding from LCCMR during 2013-2015 to complete the second half of the study.
+We will request a similar level of funding from LCCMR during 2013-2015 (Phase 2) to complete the second half of the study (see Timeline Requirements).